stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - brings toolbar customization and responsive design to another level,
 - gives you the option to add many buttons to the toolbar that used to hide in the secondary menu,
 - adds more flexibility with for `[pageViewMode]`, `[scrollMode]`, and `[spreadMode]`,
-- and updates to pdf.js 3.10 in the stable branch and to pdf.js 3.11 in the bleeding-edge branch.
+- and updates to pdf.js 3.10.
-- The bleeding-edge branch, in turn, gives you a sneak preview of the new "stamp" editor, which allows you to add images to PDF files.
+- The bleeding-edge branch has been deleted in version 18.1.11.
+It will be back in version 19, but it doesn't make sense to maintain this branch in version 18 after starting the alpha phase of version 19.

 A slightly modified layout is a side-effect of the improvements of the toolbar and the secondary menu.
 Most people won't notice, but if you're using screenshot tests, expect them to break.